Spanish cuisine: Asturias

 Fabada asturiana, a rich stew from Asturias, made with large white beans (fabes), chorizo, morcilla (blood sausage), and pork shoulder.

 Cabrales cheese, a traditional blue cheese from Asturias, Spain, known for its strong, pungent flavor and made from a blend of cow milk, goat milk, and sheep milk.

 Asturian cuisine has a long and rich history, deeply rooted in Celtic traditions of Atlantic Europe.
 One of its most famous dishes is fabada asturiana.
 Fabada is the traditional stew of the region, made with white beans, sausages (such as chorizo and morcilla), and pork.
 A well-known recipe is fabes con almejas (beans with clams).
 Asturian beans (fabes) can also be cooked with hare, partridge, prawns, or octopus.
 Another known recipe is pote asturiano (made with white beans, kale, potatoes, and a variety of sausages and bacon) and potaje de vigilia.

 Pork-based foods such as chosco, callos a l'asturiana, and bollu preñáu (chorizo-stuffed bread rolls) are popular.
 Common meat dishes include carne gobernada (roasted veal), cachopo (a crunchy, crumb-coated veal steak stuffed with ham and cheese), and caldereta.
 Fish and seafood play an important role in Asturian cuisine.
 The Cantabrian Sea provides a rich variety of species, including tuna, hake and sardines.

 Asturian cheeses are very popular in the rest of Spain.
 Among them, the most representative is Cabrales cheese, a pungent, blue cheese developed in the regions near the Picos de Europa.
 Other popular cheese types are gamonéu afuega'l pitu, and queso de Pría.
-These are usually enjoyed with the local cider, a low-alcohol drink made of Asturian apples with a distinctive sourness.
+These are usually eaten with the local cider, a low-alcohol drink made of Asturian apples with a distinctive sourness.

 Asturian cider, Sidra de Asturias, made of a special type of apple, is traditionally poured escanciada from a certain height, usually over the head of the waiter/server.
 When the cider falls into the glass from above, the drink "breaks", becoming aerated and bubbly.
 It is consumed immediately after being served, in consecutive, tiny shots.

 Notable desserts are frisuelos (similar to crêpes, usually filled with cream or apple jam), rice pudding (white rice cooked with milk, lemon zest and sugar), and carbayón (dulce) (puff pastry cakes filled with almond mash and covered with sugar glaze).